voppyy/churn_project.py/README.md

    - seaborn: For statistical visualizations
    - scikit-learn: For machine learning tasks

-   After installing Python, create a virtual environment and install the necessary libraries using the following command in your terminal: pip install pandas numpy matplotlib seaborn scikit-learn
+   After installing Python and creating a virtual environment, install the necessary libraries using the following command in your terminal: pip install pandas numpy matplotlib seaborn scikit-learn